barrett203/CapstoneStudy_GoogleAnalytics/README.md

 * Since the data was collected through a survey, the results may not be accurate as such participants may not provide honest and accurate answers.

+# Process

+## Choosing Data Files

+As `dailyActivity_merged.csv ` provides a good summary of steps and calories burned and the `sleepDay_merged.csv` file provides sleep data, these are good overall files to use to analyze patricipant usage.
+In addition, fitness devices are generally used to track overall health, weight and stress.
+Therefore, the file `weightLogInfo_merged.csv` containing weight data will be used, as well as the `heartrate_seconds_merged.csv` file.

+## Applications
+Excel will be used to load the data and initially look for any issues.
+R will then be used to transform and explore the data.